svc333/overview/zero_downtime.md

 {{site.data.keyword.Bluemix_notm}} provides credit for:
 - Hardware replacement based on the time to replace from the time {{site.data.keyword.Bluemix_notm}} verifies that a customer reported hardware failure.
-- Planned hardware upgrades based on the total downtime of the service receiving the upgrade.
+- Planned hardware upgrades based on the total downtime of the service that receives the upgrade.

 Service level time periods exclude anytime that is required to reload the operating system or applications or the time performance might be degraded.
 You're eligible for a credit based on the monthly charge for the service that is affected by the hardware replacement or upgrade if {{site.data.keyword.Bluemix_notm}} fails to meet a specified service level time period.